 Effective assessment is a strategy for understanding, evaluating, and improving student learning within the context of the institution's mission and learning goals.

-Therefore academic assessment should necessarily:
+Therefore, Concord University academic assessment is intended to:

 - Generate information on student learning outcomes. - Produce evidence of intended student learning. - Guide stakeholders in using information to improve student learning. - Guide broad educational and organizational improvement.